 690 EUR (across Region)

 DAAD In-Country/In-Region scholarship holders are also encouraged to apply for a research grant in Germany for 2 up to 6 months.
 Please note: The short-term research stay in Germany should preferably be announced in the application for the regular scholarship.
-The short-term research scholarship includes:
+The short-term research award includes:

 - A monthly scholarship payment for living costs which amounts to 1.000 € per month